ldmrqs/dictionary/README.md

-# Go (Golang) Dictionary - English
+# Go (Golang) Dictionary

-A complete reference of Go commands translated to English in a direct and straightforward way.
+A complete reference of Go commands in a direct and straightforward way.

 ## Table of Contents